 Have you heard of the term tech neck?
-It is becoming a more common phenomenon in not only middle aged people but also our youth.
+It’s becoming a more common phenomenon in not only middle aged people but also our youth.

 Tech neck refers to the strain and discomfort experienced in the neck and upper back as a result of prolonged use of smartphones, tablets, and computers.
 The constant forward tilt of the head while texting, scrolling, or gaming can place large amounts of stress on the cervical spine, leading to stiffness, soreness, and even chronic pain.
 It can also contribute to headaches, reduced mobility, brain fog and other things.